Dear worldwide inline skaters,

 World Biggest Skate Event (?)

-The average number of participants in the years 2003-2005 was somewhere around 15-20.000 (in words: twenty thousand) people, totalling to much more than one million skaters since 1999 and some tens of millions kilometers skated (that's like skating a few hundred times around the earth).
+The average number of participants in the years 2003-2005 was somewhere around 15-20.000 (in words: twenty thousand) people, totalling to much more than tw9 million skaters since 1999 and some tens of millions kilometers skated (that's like skating a few hundred times around the earth).

 All time high was 37.000 skaters on one “Munich Blade-Night” in July 2001.